 (4) The Registrar cannot certify under this section as to any matter unless the matter has been proved to the Registrar’s satisfaction.

+[Section 336 amended by No. 7 of 2016 s.
+119.]

 337. Application of Corporations Act for insolvent co-operatives

 (1) Subject to subsection (2), a co-operative is declared to be an applied Corporations legislation matter for the purposes of the Corporations (Ancillary Provisions) Act 2001 Part 3 in relation to the provisions of the Corporations Act Part 5.7B, subject to the following modifications —

-(a) the provisions are to be read as if a co-operative were a company;
+[(a) deleted]

-(b) a reference in the provisions to a provision of the Corporations Act sections 286 to 290, as applied under section 225 of this Act, is to be read with any modifications prescribed by the regulations;
+(b) a reference in the provisions to a provision of the Corporations Act sections 286 to 290 is to be read as a reference to the appropriate provision of Part 10A Division 2 of this Act;

+(ca) section 588G is to be read as if item 2 of the table to section 588G(1A) were deleted;

+(cb) section 588G is to be read as if item 3 of the table to section 588G(1A) read as follows —